 Edmundson scores with 20 seconds left, Blues top Ducks

-Joel Edmundson scored with 20 seconds left and Jake Allen made 23 saves in the St. Louis Blues' 4-3 victory over the Anaheim Ducks on Friday night.
+Edmundson converted with 20 seconds left in regulation and Jake Allen made 23 saves in the Blues' 4-3 victory against the Anaheim Ducks on Friday night.
+Edmundson has three goals in 120 NHL games.

 Comments